-I had the fully Counterbalanced Cart for Maia.
+I had a fully Counterbalanced Cart for Maia.
 It is for dogs that have serious physical problems and will be degenerating.
 It was not supposed to be as heavy as it was and it was not supposed to cause her as much pain as it did.
 I know with all my heart Maia was not worse than the dogs they describe.
 Maia’s cart damaged her.

-From Eddie Wheels: All standard carts can be upgraded to counterbalanced by the acquisition of new axles, brace bars and a support strap.
+From Eddie Wheels: All standard carts can be upgraded to counterbalanced by the acquisition of new axles, brace bars, and a support strap.
 For pets with serious forelimb deficits will remove up to 40% of the weight borne on the front legs.
-For dogs with advanced DM, cervical IVDD, osteo-arthritis.
+For dogs with advanced DM, cervical IVDD, osteoarthritis.

 If you are looking to buy a cart:

 Do not spend your money on Eddie’s Wheels.
-Custom fit is not better.
+Custom-fit is not better.